Cities / Paris / SIS Paris Ouest

 SIS is not a private school in the usual sense.
 It is an associative structure that delivers extra English or German hours alongside the French national curriculum at partner state schools, with a UNESCO heritage and around 1,300 students across the network.
 Pupils work toward the Bac Francais International in the British or German pathway, with Cambridge IGCSE in English language and literature in the upper years.
 The German section offers a dual French Bac plus Abitur.

-The result is a bicultural French-anchored education at a fraction of the cost of a fully private bilingual school, taught by native-speaker teachers qualified in their home countries.
+This structure delivers a bicultural French-anchored education at a fraction of the cost of a fully private bilingual school, taught by native-speaker teachers qualified in their home countries.
 Parents speak well of the teaching and the nationality mix.
-The trade-off is what comes with any French public-system route: you accept the rhythm and bureaucracy of state education, and admission depends on the catchment of the partner schools.
-Map the entry route carefully.
+Families accept the rhythm and bureaucracy of state education, and admission depends on the catchment of the partner schools, so mapping the entry route carefully matters.

 Fees